 Alison Heyde joined the NICF as Scholarship Coordinator in 2012.
 She holds a bachelor’s degree in psychology from DePauw University.
 Before serving at the NICF, she worked at Delco Electronics in Kokomo as a Purchasing Manager for sixteen years, and she was the Executive Director of the Rochester/Lake Manitou Chamber of Commerce for nearly fourteen years.

 As Scholarship Coordinator, Alison is in charge of administering the scholarship funds within our three counties.
 She coordinates the entire scholarship process, including all communications with applicants, recipients, local school systems, and universities.
-Outside of work, Alison can be found gardening, playing racquetball or pickleball, or spending time with her husband, children, and granddaughter.
+Outside of work, Alison can be found gardening, playing racquetball or pickleball, or spending time with her husband, children, and grandchildren.

 Brian Johnson joined the Community Foundation in 2007 as the Director of Development in Fulton County.
 Brian holds his associate degree in automotive technology from Indian Hills Community College, and he completed the business management program through Indiana Wesleyan University.